Rmalavally/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 ROCm Multi Version Installation Update
 ---------------------------------------

-With the AMD ROCm v4.1 release, the following ROCm multi-version installation changes apply:
+With the AMD ROCm v4.2 release, the following ROCm multi-version installation changes apply:

 The meta packages rocm-dkms are now deprecated for multi-version ROCm installs.
 For example, rocm-dkms3.8.0, rocm-dkms3.9.0.

 -   Multi-version installation of ROCm should be performed by installing rocm-dev using each of the desired ROCm versions.
 For example, rocm-dev3.7.0, rocm-dev3.8.0, rocm-dev3.9.0.

--  Version files must be created for each multi-version rocm <= 4.1.0

-   -  command: echo \| sudo tee /opt/rocm-/.info/version

-   -  example: echo 4.1.0 \| sudo tee /opt/rocm-4.1.0/.info/version

 -  The rock-dkms loadable kernel modules should be installed using a single rock-dkms package.